gwerbin/vim-pkgload/README.md

 - You are a plugin developer or just a perfectionist Vim hacker, and you want an easy way to load plugins dynamically.

-You should not use Pkgman if:
+You should not use Pkgload if:
 - You like the fact that most plugin managers also load plugins for you.
 - You don't use a lot of plugins.
 - You don't want to have to manage plugins separately, and/or your don't